Future Students' FAQ

 - Management of Technology (by taking the right 4 courses, students can earn the MOT graduate certificate.

-A second difference is that all MS HCI students do a project of at least 4 credits, but it can be for up to 6 credits; whereas, MSCS students may do a 9-credit project or a 12-credit thesis.
-A third difference is the MS HCI seminar, which meets each fall with a focus on professional practice and career development, as well as building a sense of camaraderie amongst the MS HCI students.
+A second difference is that all MS-HCI students do a whereas, MSCS students may do a 9-credit project or a 12-credit thesis.
+A third difference is the MS HCI seminar, which meets each fall with a focus on professional practice and career development, as well as building a sense of camaraderie amongst the MS-HCI students.

 Q. What is the difference between the MS HCI and an MS in Psychology?
 The School of Psychology does not offer an MS program.